 The red spider lily is actually a flower associated with death, because if cooked they are extremely toxic, and it is easy to find them planted in cemeteries.

-The intense red of thousands of flowers transforms Saitasma from a simple country park into an incandescent expanse, offering truly suggestive photographic glimpses, especially at the peak of flowering, when the glance is truly impressive.
+The intense red of thousands of flowers transforms Saitama from a simple country park into an incandescent expanse, offering truly suggestive photographic glimpses, especially at the peak of flowering, when the glance is truly impressive.

 Generally in the central days of flowering, there is also a festival, with street food and fresh beer and an entrance fee of 300yen is required.